-Many boys in the past came to Abingdon on free places either under the Direct Grant or the Assisted Place schemes.
+Many pupils in the past came to Abingdon on free places either under the Direct Grant or the Assisted Place schemes.
 Since the demise of these schemes, the School has expanded its own bursary provision and aims to expand it further.

 If you are interested in applying for a bursary, please click here for more information.